disclosure: we were sent a camera for the purpose of entry into this competition

 My first camera, was my Mum’s hand me down Brownie 127, just look at this photo.
-I remember it vividly, it had a brown cord to hang around my neck, and came in a brown canvas carry case.
-It was big, especially for a 6-7 year old.
+I remember it vividly, it had a brown cord to hang around my neck and came in a brown canvas carry case.
+It was big, especially for a 6-7-year-old.

-Of course, back in the dark ages of my childhood you had to point, click, roll on (no auto wind-on even) and hope that your picture would come out ok.
+Of course, back in the dark ages of my childhood, you had to point, click, roll on (no auto wind-on even) and hope that your picture would come out ok.
 Needless to say, when your film was turned into photos and returned to you in the post, they’d be out of focus and would feature a range of headless humans and animals.
 But still, my love of photography began.
 I moved onto a Kodak Instamatic and never looked back.

-This little camera is brilliant for Monkey – it’s very lightweight and has a decent size display so he can look at his photos easily.
+This little camera is brilliant for him – it’s very lightweight and has a decent size display so he can look at his photos easily.
 He mastered the on/off switch very quickly and is getting to grips with displaying his photo’s.
 We haven’t really bothered with the zoom feature as I think it’s just too much for him to take in – we’ve just concentrated on him holding the camera steady and taking his own photos – whatever he likes, whenever he likes.
-It’s great, it doesn’t matter if he takes a million awful photos – it’s not costing anything to process is it!
+It’s great, it doesn’t matter if he takes a million awful photos – it’s not costing anything to process, is it!

-So, we we’ve been set the Kids Capture the Colour challenge by Travel Supermarket – capture the colours of red, blue, green, yellow and white.
+So, we’ve been set the Kids Capture the Colour challenge by Travel Supermarket – capture the colours of red, blue, green, yellow and white.

-Over to my Monkey son and his photographic skills; as I’ve already mentioned, he will be 4 in December this year.
+Over to my son and his photographic skills; as I’ve already mentioned, he will be 4 in December this year.
 He’s taken quite a few photo’s and we’ve loaded them on to the computer and these are the one’s he has picked himself.
-I also want to point out that he held the camera himself and clicked the shutter himself too – I’m impressed, there are some stinkers but overall there are some lovely little shots for him to be proud of ….
+I also want to point out that he held the camera himself and clicked the shutter himself too – I’m impressed, there are some stinkers but overall there are some lovely little shots for him to be proud of…

-Monkey loves vehicles – you will see a theme emerging through this post!
+He loves vehicles – you will see a theme emerging through this post!
 This is part of his train set which regularly winds its way around our living room.
 As you can see he has one rogue carriage with bright RED wheels captured here, along with his knee!

 The sky is BLUE Mummy!
 This was taken on our recent trip to track down his beloved Super Guppy, also shown in this photo with a BLUE stripe.
-I think this is a blooming impressive photograph for a nearly 4 year old to have taken in his first week as a budding photographer.
+I think this is a blooming impressive photograph for a nearly 4-year-old to have taken in his first week as a budding photographer.
 He loves this plane and was so excited to be able to take his own photo’s of it – I loved watching him.

 Well, what more can I say!
 The grass is certainly GREEN!
 This was also taken on our day trip to meet the Super Guppy, I’m not terribly sure if this was a deliberate shot or a mistake – but it’s in focus!

-This sums Monkey up – he loves his diggers, loaders and bulldozers – all of them are YELLOW.
+This sums him up – he loves his diggers, loaders and bulldozers – all of them are YELLOW.
 These are two from his beloved collection.
 He also loves to see how things work, especially as these light up and move – I have an engineer in the making.

 I told you that you’d see a theme to this post!
 This WHITE aeroplane featured in our #my99psummer posts and he loves it.
-He’s worn the battery out completely so it doesn’t light up or make a noise any more – he doesn’t care.
+He’s worn the battery out completely so it doesn’t light up or make noise any more – he doesn’t care.
 He imagines that this plane is taking him to see his Granny and Gramps in Spain.

 To get involved with the Kids Capture the Colour conversation on Twitter, follow the hashtag #KIDSCTC.